1bench, modern MySQL GUI client

 SQL Editor

-Write and execute SQL with syntax highlighting, auto-complete, and inline results.
+Write and execute SQL with syntax highlighting, autocomplete, and inline results as you type.

 Visual Query Builder